TomaszKaleczyc/PLMoMo/README.md

 ```

+## Working with the project

+Before launching the project, define your `.env` file in the project root directory.
+You will find the `.env.example` file with default settings.

+From the root of the project repository, use the included Makefile to:

+* build the app containers - `make docker-build`
+* launch the app containers - `make docker-up`.
+The web app will become available on the port defined in the `.env` file)
+* stop the app containers - `make docker-down`

 ## Acknowledgements

 * Special thanks to [Łukasz Popardowski](http://popardowski.pl/web/) - the author of [the code behind the interactive map of Poland](https://cssmapsplugin.com/get/poland/)